-The Communications Act and FCC regulations (the "program access rules") generally prevent cable networks affiliated with cable operators from favoring cable operators over competing multichannel video programming distributors ("MVPDs").
+The Communications Act and FCC regulations generally prevent cable networks affiliated with cable operators from favoring cable operators over competing MVPDs.

-The FCC and Congress have considered proposals that would require companies that own multiple cable networks to make each of their networks available individually when negotiating distribution agreements with MVPDs and potentially with online video distributors ("OVDs").
+The FCC and Congress have considered proposals that would require companies that own multiple cable networks to make each of their networks available individually when negotiating distribution agreements with MVPDs and potentially with online video distributors.
 We currently offer our cable networks both on a bundled basis and, when requested, individually.

-Under the terms of the NBCUniversal Order, MVPDs in certain circumstances can invoke commercial arbitration for access to our cable networks and broadcast television networks, including our regional sports networks.
-In addition, under the NBCUniversal Order and NBCUniversal Consent Decree, we are required to make certain of our cable network, broadcast television and filmed entertainment programming available to bona fide OVDs in certain circumstances.
-For further discussion of these conditions, see "Broadcast Television" below and refer to the "Must-Carry/Retransmission Consent" and "Internet Distribution" discussions within that section.
+Under the terms of the NBCUniversal Consent Decree, we are required to make certain of our cable network, broadcast television and filmed entertainment programming available to bona fide online video distributors in certain circumstances.
+For further discussion of these conditions, see "Broadcast Television" below and refer to the "Internet Distribution" discussion within that section.